flrichar/bgp-calico-k8s/README.md

 # derpz4000
 kubernetes with bgp lab

-My challenge here was to create a quick k8s single-node cluster with BGP and Calico, with only exsisting equipment and a few yaml files.
+My challenge here was to create a quick k8s single-node cluster with BGP and Calico, with only existing equipment and a few yaml files.
 All external equipment, network cidrs are all completely aribitrary.
 Your results may vary.
 Really this is meant for documentation.

 ERX1 is an external edgerouter X.  Rocket is a single vm-node.